cybellereaper/selenelang/vscode-extension/README.md

+---

+⚠️ **UNSTABLE FEATURE – WIP**
+This section is under active development.
+APIs and behavior may change without notice.
+Do not rely on this in production.

+---

 # Selene Language Support for VS Code

 This Visual Studio Code extension provides an integrated experience for the Selene programming language.
 It bundles syntax highlighting, editor configuration, and a bridge to the `selene lsp` language server so scripts enjoy rich diagnostics and completions.